How You Like That: Background and synopsis

 The music video for "How You Like That" was directed by Seo Hyun-seung, who had previously directed "Ddu-Du Ddu-Du" and "Kill This Love".
 Released at 10:00 BST on Friday, June 26, 2020, it was the most streamed music video premiere on YouTube at the time with 1.66 million concurrent viewers, and the most viewed music video in its first 24 hours at the time with 86.3 million views.
 It became the fastest video in the platform's history to hit 100 million views, doing so in 32 hours, and 200 million views, doing so in seven days.
 On November 12, 2021, the music video accumulated one billion views, becoming Blackpink's fifth music video and the fastest music video by a Korean female act to do so.

 In the beginning scene of the music video, all four sit like queens atop steps.
 The members are depicted dancing in several locations, including a jungle, a trapezoidal hall, and the Arctic, all while rocking a parade of high-fashion looks.
 At the end, they are united in a dance break in a grand domed hall where the quartet are surrounded by back-up dancers.
-The colorful music video shows Jennie, Lisa, Rosé and Jisoo delivering both a message of resilience and a blistering kiss-off to an unseen foe.
+The colorful music video shows Jennie, Lisa, Rosé and Jisoo deliver both a message of resilience and a blistering kiss-off to an unseen foe.

 Controversy sparked on social media after the official music video's release due to the inclusion of a statue of the Hindu god Ganesha in a solo scene with band member Lisa.
 The statue was used as a prop and placed on the floor next to a bejewelled Aladdin lamp, causing an outcry from fans who labelled the placement as "inappropriate" and "disrespectful", and the statue's usage as "cultural appropriation".
 The statue was subsequently edited out of the video.